ivanbakel/ante/doc/types.md

 using the deref operator `@`, which can be used to get and set its value.
 Pointers can also be accessed at an offset using the index operator, `#`, similarly to an array.

-An instance of a pointer to a value can be created using `new`.
+An instance of a pointer to an existing value can be created using `new`.

 #### Example